Orainsink/gatsby-blog/README.md

 yarn start
 # build project
 yarn build
-# write a new post
+# write a new post, default category is "tech"
 yarn new your-post-name
 # or if your post contains imgs, use
 yarn new /your-post-folder-name
+# new post with category in ["tehc","essay","leetcode"]
+yarn new your-post-name##essay
+#or
+yarn new /your-postfolder-name##essay
 ```

 > This blog is a personal project for practicing, so there are no special optimizations for extensibility or customization.
 >
 > But if you are interested in it , you can clone this repo and then follow the steps above.

+**Warning:** Due to firewalls, gatsby may fail to install, you need to change the host. see: https://www.ioiox.com/archives/62.html, may help.

 ## :hammer:Custimize​